andrew/ultimate-awesome/README.md

 - [awesome-ethereum-diagrams](https://github.com/dgeorgiev06/awesome-ethereum-diagrams) - Curated list of Ethereum infographics - L1, L2, Oracles, DeFi.
 - [awesome-survival-analysis](https://github.com/einatboro/awesome-survival-analysis) - Resources for Survival Analysis.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
-- [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
 - [awesome-human-label-variation](https://github.com/mainlp/awesome-human-label-variation) - A curated list of awesome datasets with human label variation (un-aggregated labels) in Natural Language Processing and Computer Vision, accompanying The 'Problem' of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation (EMNLP 2022).
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
 - [awesome-tic-80](https://github.com/stefandevai/awesome-tic-80) - A curated list of awesome TIC-80 tutorials, resources and useful links.